 Mainly from person to person in droplets that fly out when you cough or sneeze.
 These tiny drops from a sick person move through the air and land on the mouths or noses of others nearby.

 Germs are also passed along when you touch mucus droplets from someone else on a surface like a desk and then touch your own eyes, mouth, or nose before you get a chance to wash your hands.
-Viruses like the flu can live 2 hours or longer on surfaces like cafeteria tables, doorknobs, and desks.
+Viruses like the flu can live up to 24 hours or longer on plastic and metal surfaces like cafeteria tables, doorknobs, and cups.

 How to Avoid Spreading or Catching the Flu